syntaxsam/resume/resume.md

 #Sam B. Smith#
 ###Front-End Developer and UI Designer#
 Front-end developer and UI designer with over 7 years of professional experience creating web sites and web applications from conception to completion.
-I specialize HTML, CSS, and JavaScript to create polished and intuitive user experiences.
+I specialize in HTML, CSS, and JavaScript to create polished and intuitive user experiences.
 I enjoy working with a team of designers and developers, and I endeavor to treat everyone with the utmost respect.

 ---